vaibhav-webonise/WeatherAppBackend/README.md

 Note:

-`Create database or use existing one`
+`1.Create database or use existing one`
-`To create new database type following command on your postgres console`
+`2.To create new database type following command on your postgres console`
 	`CREATE DATABASE database_name;`
-`5432 is the default port for postgreSql`
-`postgres is the default user if you are working with default user add postgres at the username property` `Otherwise give proper username to this property`
-`If you have authenticated your postgeSql with password, Give valid password to the mentioned password property` `Copy path of your application.properties file and paste it into the WeatherApplication.java file`
+`3.5432 is the default port for postgreSql` `4.postgres is the default user if you are working with default user add postgres at the username property` `5.Otherwise give proper username to this property` `6.If you have authenticated your postgeSql with password, Give valid password to the mentioned password property`

 Installation: To run this app follow given steps,